tumult/hype-export-scripts/README.md

 `should_preload` is an optional argument that may not be passed in if it does not apply to the resource type.

+`is_preview` indicates whether this was activated from the preview toolbar item, or via the export menu.

+`export_uid` is an identifier specific to the export that can be used to help keep state between calls, as `replace_url` may be called multiple times.
+This is the same identifier passed into `modify\_staging\_path`.

 **return** a dictionary with `'url'`, `'is_reference'`, and optional `'should_preload'` keys.